English - Reading

 1.Become fluent readers and writers by securing phonics (reading and spelling)

 Pupils are taught reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
-Phonics teaching begins in the Early Years (formally in Reception), which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+Phonics teaching, which begins in the Early Years (formally in Reception), ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.

 2. Become fluent readers by developing comprehension of the material they read.